4 RESULTS

 “First and Last” The depiction of good soldiers in the Gaunt’s Ghosts novels

-Abstract The name Warhammer 40,000, with its aesthetics and, above all, the incredibly detailed background, is now a fixture in pop culture.
+The name Warhammer 40,000, with its aesthetics and, above all, the incredibly detailed background, is now a fixture in pop culture.
 This epic, supposedly monolithic narrative is actually a piece of work by different artists, designers and authors.
-The unifying element of these different media and narrative styles is the depiction of war and …
+The unifying element of these different media and narrative styles is the depiction of war and all …

 2024Friday 27th SeptemberOnlinePanel 9Warhammer 40k